zamboni-lab/RALPS/README.md

 umap-learn==0.5.1
 ```
 RALPS has been tested on CPU and GPU under MacOS and Windows.
-Training time required to normalize a dataset with ~3000 samples and ~150 metabolites was ranging from 7 to 15 minutes per run depending on the input parameters.
+Training time required to normalize a dataset with ~3000 samples and ~150 metabolites was below 6 minutes per run on average (30 epochs).

 ## How to run